holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/04_text_analysis/text_analysis.md

         ```
-    - Implement it!
+    - Implement functionality to calculate it!
-    - How many words are in at least one of the books?
+    - How many unique words are in at least one of the books?
 3. For calculating the words that the books have in common (aka in **both** books):
     - What data structure should you use?
     - Draw a Venn diagram of what portion you want to select: